Own-Data-Privateer/hoardy-web/tool/README.md

   : print all data in full
   - `--abridged`
   : shorten long strings for brevity (useful when you want to visually scan through batch data dumps) (default)
+  - `--stdin0`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

 - error handling:
   - `--errors {fail,skip,ignore}`